Surface-Roughness-Induced Transient Growth in Hypersonic Boundary Layers

 Roughness generates disturbances in the boundary layer–the thin region of fluid near a solid surface–through a process called receptivity.
 These disturbances can then either decay or grow through several instability mechanisms.
 If they grow sufficiently large, they can cause the boundary layer to transition from laminar to turbulent flow, which is undesirable at hypersonic speeds where turbulent boundary layers increase the temperature loads on flight vehicles.

 Transient growth has been measured in low-speed boundary layers but has not been a subject of study in high-speed boundary layers until recently.
-Several calculations of optimal disturbances in hypersonic boundary layers have been conducted, but my work represents the first attempt to deliberately measure transient growth experimentally.
-I conduct my work in the Texas A&M Mach 6 Quiet Tunnel (M6QT), a low-disturbance hypersonic facility, under the auspices of the AFOSR/NASA National Center for Hypersonic Laminar-Turbulent Transition Research.
+Several calculations of optimal disturbances in hypersonic boundary layers have been conducted, but my work was the first deliberate measurement of transient growth experimentally.
+I conducted my work in the Texas A&M Mach 6 Quiet Tunnel (M6QT), a low-disturbance hypersonic facility, under the auspices of the AFOSR/NASA National Center for Hypersonic Laminar-Turbulent Transition Research.

 - More information:

 - APS DFD 2012 Conference Presentation (PDF)

 - Surface-roughness-induced transient growth (group website)

 Stability of Swept-Wing Boundary Layers

 Some of my early projects at Texas A&M dealt with the stability of the boundary layer on a swept wing, like those found on most commercial transports.
 Due to the swept angle of the leading edge, flow on these wings is three-dimensional and the pressure gradient across the wing results in a secondary flow inside the boundary layer.
 This velocity profile contains an inflection point, providing the source for an inviscid instability, which, in flight, typically assumes the form of stationary near-streamwise counter-rotating vortices.
 These vortices ultimately lead to turbulent breakdown.